erolcum/HeadFirst-Object-Oriented-AandD/Chapter-01/README.md

 ___
 **FindGuitarTester.cs :**
 1. new Inventory(), creates a **list**.
 You can see it in the constructor of Inventory class.
 2. InitializeInventory(inventory), creates 11 GuitarSpecs (instances) and send them to the guitar **list** by using AddGuitar method of inventory.
 This method creates 11 Guitar instances.
-So, a Guitar instance has a serialnumber, price and a GuitarSpec instance.
+So, each Guitar instance has a serialnumber, price and a GuitarSpec instance.
 3. GuitarSpec whatErinLikes =..., an instance of a GuitarSpec is created to search in inventory.
 4. List<Guitar> matchingGuitars = inventory.Search(whatErinLikes), this spec is sent to Search method in inventory. matchingGuitars list is created in that method and filled with matching guitars
 5. matchingGuitars list is printed on screen.